Pink Floyd: Meddle (1971)

 The inner sleeve of Meddle (1971).
 From left to right: Waters, Mason, Gilmour, Wright.

 Meddle was released in October 1971, and reached number three, spending 82 weeks on the UK chart.
 It marks a transition between the Barrett-led group of the late 1960s and the emerging Pink Floyd; Jean-Charles Costa of Rolling Stone wrote that "not only confirms lead guitarist David Gilmour's emergence as a real shaping force with the group, it states forcefully and accurately that the group is well into the growth track again".
-(Note: Povey states that the UK release date was 5 November, but Pink Floyd's official website states 13 November.
+(Note: Povey states that the UK release date was 5 November, but Pink Floyd's website states 13 November.
 All sources agree on the US release date of 30 October.)
 (Note: Meddles production consisted of sessions spread over several months; the band recorded in the first half of April, but in the latter half played at Doncaster and Norwich before returning to record at the end of the month.
 In May, they split their time between sessions at Abbey Road, rehearsals and concerts across Great Britain.
 They spent June and July performing at venues across Europe, and August in the far east and Australia, returning to Europe in September.
 In October, they made the concert film Pink Floyd: Live at Pompeii, before touring the US in November.)
 NME called it "an exceptionally good album", singling out "Echoes" as the "Zenith which the Floyd have been striving for".
-However, Melody Maker's Michael Watts found it underwhelming, calling the album "a soundtrack to a non-existent movie", and shrugging off Pink Floyd as "so much sound and fury, signifying nothing".
+Melody Maker's Michael Watts found it underwhelming, calling the album "a soundtrack to a non-existent movie" and shrugging off Pink Floyd as "so much sound and fury, signifying nothing".